EPCCed/eidf-docs/docs/services/securevirtualdesktop/router-docs.md

 ### Proxy Router Address

-When configuring software on the Secure Virtual Desktop VMs that requires network access, the proxy address to use is given in the EIDF portal for your project under the "Private Project Zone (PPZ)" Proxy address section.
+When configuring software on the Secure Virtual Desktop VMs that requires network access, the proxy address to use is given in the EIDF portal for your project under the **"Secure Virtual Desktop (SVD)"** Proxy address section.

 ### Proxy Ports